-As it gets closer to summertime (especially in some parts of the South), the warmer it will get and the more the humidity will rise.
+As it gets closer to summertime (especially in some parts of the South), the warmer it will get, and the more the humidity will rise.
 This may cause moisture to accumulate and mold to start growing in your house.

-With mold comes the concern that most homeowners and renters have – can you get sick from mold in your house?
+With mold comes the concern most homeowners and renters have – can you get sick from mold in your house?

 And how sick you will get will depend on a few factors.